 We weren’t expecting to raise ducks or geese this year.
 But the little ones found a way into our hearts and onto our farm.
 I am so glad we decided to bring our Toulouse gosling and our Pilgrim gosling home.
 Not just because they are adorable, but because they serve a […]Read more »

 “They” say variety is the spice of life.
 Well then, when it comes to poultry, our farm is very spicy.
 I must say that I am thoroughly enjoying myself this spring!
 We have a beautiful assortment of teenage chicks, new chicks, ducks and Narragansett and Bourbon Red turkeys to come.
 I also have plans for […]Read more »

-by Meredith Chilson One of the traditional summer highlights in our rural county has always been the County Fair.
+by Meredith Chilson Photos by author One of the traditional summer highlights in our rural county has always been the County Fair.
 For a week in July one of our sleepy little towns becomes a center of activity.
-Up over the hill, and the first sight is always the Ferris Wheel; there are carnival rides for the very […]Read more »
+Up over the hill, and the first sight is always the Ferris Wheel; there are carnival rides […]Read more »

 by Jennifer Burcke Photos by author I grew up celebrating Independence Day with sparklers and barbecue.
 I lived in Kansas then and we didn’t really need an excuse to eat barbecue.
 We viewed a warm weather holiday as an opportunity and seized it.
 Fourth of July parades and celebrations seemed to be as ubiquitous as […]Read more »